DeNepo/javascript-30/README.md

 ### 1. New Repository

-Choose one of your team members to be the Repository Owner, they will create a new repository on their account named after the challenge.
+Choose one of your team members to be the Repository Owner, they will create __a new repository__ on their account named after the challenge. (not a fork, a new empty repository!)

 Add the other team members as collaborators so they can manage issues on the main repository's project board.